vectordotdev/vector/website/docs/reference/transforms/aws_ec2_metadata.md

 <Alert icon={false} type="danger" classNames="list--warnings">

 * [AWS IMDS v2][urls.aws_ec2_instance_metadata] is required.
-This is available by default on
+This is available by default on EC2.
 * Running this transform within Docker on EC2 requires 2 network hops.
 Users must raise this limit.
-See ["How it works"](#how-it-works) for more info.
+See the ["AWS imDS v2" section][docs.transforms.aws_ec2_metadata#aws-imds-v2] for more info.

 </Alert>